rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 		Explanation: Based on the transcript, the highest level of security would be achieved by enabling encryption at rest using AWS KMS for S3 buckets, which provides a centralized and manageable approach to encrypting sensitive data.
 Additionally, SSL should be used for encrypting data in transit, ensuring end-to-end protection during transmission.
 This combination follows security best practices for both compliance and protection of sensitive data.
 Option A, while useful for discovering and classifying sensitive data, doesn't provide the same level of encryption management as KMS.
 Option B focuses on tracking changes but doesn't address data protection directly.
 Option D addresses backup and configuration but lacks the encryption capabilities needed for sensitive data protection.
     </details>

 37. Incident Response Automation - A security team needs to implement automated responses to security incidents detected in their AWS environment.
-When Guard detects an anomaly suggesting a compromised EC2 instance, what automated response should they implement?
+When GuardDuty detects an anomaly suggesting a compromised EC2 instance, what automated response should they implement?
     - A) Set up AWS Lambda to automatically isolate the compromised EC2 instance by updating its Security Group rules to block all incoming traffic
     - B) Use AWS Config to record configuration changes and trigger an SNS notification to alert the security team
     - C) Configure AWS Security Hub to integrate with AWS CloudTrail to directly block the instance and notify the team
-    - D) Set up Guard to invoke an AWS Lambda function that automatically reboots the EC2 instance to mitigate the risk
+    - D) Set up GuardDuty to invoke an AWS Lambda function that automatically reboots the EC2 instance to mitigate the risk

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
 		Explanation: Based on the transcript, the best approach is to configure AWS Lambda to isolate the compromised EC2 instance automatically by adjusting its Security Group rules to block incoming traffic.
 This step immediately halts further communication with the instance, mitigating potential damage.
-AWS Lambda can be triggered by Guard findings, allowing for an automated and timely response.
+AWS Lambda can be triggered by GuardDuty findings, allowing for an automated and timely response.
 Option B tracks changes but doesn't take direct action.
 Option C isn't designed to block instances directly.
 Option D (rebooting) is not an appropriate response to a compromised EC2 instance as it doesn't remove the threat.
     </details>

 38. Audit and Compliance Documentation - A company needs to demonstrate compliance with various regulatory standards and provide evidence of security controls during audits.
 Which AWS service should they primarily use to access compliance reports and documentation?